molsonkiko/JsonToolsNppPlugin/docs/README.md

 ## Generating random JSON from a schema ##

 The plugin can also generate random JSON from a schema.
-The default minimum and maximum array lengths (for schemas where the `minItems` and `maxItems` keywords are omitted) are `0` and `10` respectively.
+The default minimum and maximum array lengths (for schemas where the `minItems` and `maxItems` keywords are omitted) are `0` and `10` respectively, and can be customized with the `minArrayLength` and `maxArrayLength` settings.

 *Added in version 4.8.1:* You can also use a non-schema file to generate random JSON.
 A schema will be generated on the fly, and that schema will be used to make the random JSON.